ecigwe/Universal-School-System-1/README.md

 * Assessments added by a school can only be edited by the staff of the school.
 * Assessments added by a school can be deleted by staff of the school.

+### Classrooms
+* Every school is can create classes.
+* The different classes that make up a school can be retrieved.
+* The details of a sepcific class can be seen.
+* The details of a specific class can be updated.
+* The details of a specific class can be deleted.

 ### Permissions For Accesssing Resources

 The administrators of the application have access to all the resources in the system.